 Know Where You’re At

 The first thing you need to do is figure out where you are financially.
 Add up all your debts and take a look at all your expenses.
 Consider what your income will be and honestly evaluate your financial situation from a pure numbers perspective.
 If you aren’t sure what you are spending your money on, track your expenditures for a month or two and review bank and credit card statements.
 Personal finance software and apps like Tiller or Mint.com will help you track your expenses as you begin to get back on your financial feet.

 Make a Plan

 If you have high interest debts you’re responsible for, figure out how to pay them off as quickly as possible.
+Using a personal loan through Credible could be a great option.
 Create a workable and realistic budget that accounts for positive cash flow like income, and expenses like bills and debt payments.
 It’s also a good idea to determine how much you can set aside monthly for retirement and emergencies.

 Your plan should include two parts:

 - Frugal Living.
 Cut back on unnecessary expenses, look for good deals, and try to make your dollar go as far as possible.
 You might need to downsize your home to a smaller place.
 Plan your meals around coupons and sales for the week (i.e. extreme couponing).
 Practice energy efficiency in your home to reduce your utility bills.
 If you have the space (even a patio will do), consider growing some of your own food with a home garden.
 There are many ways to be frugal and find extra cash in your budget so that you can live richly without spending that way.

 - Increase Your Income.
 Once you get your spending under control, think of ways to earn a little more money.
 If a second job isn’t feasible for you, look for ways to earn money from home with side business ideas or utilize passive income investing strategies.
 Creating such an income can take time, however, so live frugally during the interim.
 You could even do something as simple as sharing your car through a platform like Turo.